mattkretz/vir-simd/README.md

     `N` was omitted.

   - Otherwise, if `T` is a `std::tuple` or aggregate that can be reflected, then a specialization of `vir::simd_tuple` is produced.
+If `T` is a template specialization (without NTTPs), the metafunction tries vectorization via applying `simdize` to all template arguments.
+If this doesn't yield the same data structure layout as member-only vectorization, then the type behaves similar to a `std::tuple` with additional API to make the type similar to `stdx::simd` (see below).
-This specialization will be derived from `std::tuple` and the tuple elements will either be `vir::simd_tuple` or `stdx::simd` types. `vir::simdize` is applied recursively to the `std::tuple`/aggregate data members.
+    This specialization will be derived from `std::tuple` and the tuple elements will either be `vir::simd_tuple` or `stdx::simd` types.
+    `vir::simdize` is applied recursively to the `std::tuple`/aggregate data members.
     If `N` was omitted, the resulting width of *all* `simd` types in the resulting type will match the largest `native_simd` width.